 A conviction for driving under the influence (DUI) will make it harder to get car insurance and will increase premiums by 30% to 370%, depending on the state and insurance company.
 The best car insurance companies after a DUI are State Farm, Allstate, Progressive and Geico because they do not increase premiums as much as other insurers.

 Key Things to Know About DUI Insurance

 - A DUI conviction is only one of several factors that insurers use to determine risk and each insurer calculates premiums differently.

 - Every state has a last-resort program to provide car insurance for drivers convicted of DUI and other serious offenses who can’t get coverage elsewhere.

 - Insurance rates can increase by up to 370% after a first DUI, depending on the state and insurance company.

-- It is possible to rebound after a DUI, but the best thing to do is never let it happen again.
+- The best thing to do after a DUI is never let it happen again.
 Both criminal and insurance penalties are far more significant for repeat offenders.